RSipra/semantic_verification_engine/README.md

 - **Custom NER Model**: support topic selection (e.g. characters, locations, spells) and difficulty-level questions in the game based on custom NER class tagging.
 - **Interactive GUI**: web based up for more player engagement with visuals, audio, and interactive elements.

-## 🛠️ Tools & Technologies Used
+## 🛠️ Tech Stack

 <details>
 <summary>Click to expand</summary>

 - Python – Core language for game logic, data processing, and NLP components
 - NLTK / spaCy – Natural Language Processing (NER and text analysis)
-- Jupyter Notebooks – Used for exploratory data analysis and prototyping
+- Jupyter Notebooks – Used for exploratory data analysis, NER work, prepare dataset for the game.
 - Git / GitHub – Version control and collaboration
 - VS Code – Primary development environment
 - Markdown – Documentation and workflow planning

 📦 See [requirements.txt](requirements.txt) for packages required to run the game, and [requirements-dev.txt](requirements-dev.txt) for the complete list of tools used in the game as well as notebooks, data processing, and advanced NLP work.

-💡 AI-assisted support from ChatGPT 4o (free-tier), and Google Gemini 2.5 Pro (experimental, free-tier) was used for brainstorming, project planning and strategizing, code review, ideation, debugging and learning throughout development.
+💡 AI-assisted support from ChatGPT 4o (free-tier), and Google Gemini 2.5 Pro (experimental) was used for brainstorming, project planning and strategizing, code review, ideation, debugging and learning throughout development.
 </details>

 ## Installation